Self, Action, Knowledge

-Embedded mental action in self-attribution of belief (Philosophical Studies, 2017)
+Embedded Mental Action in Self-Attribution of Belief (Philosophical Studies, 2017) - Published version here.

 You can self-attribute a belief that p 'transparently' partly by judging that p.
 I argue that, in the relevant embedded context, an event of judging that p is also an event of self-attributing a belief that p.
-Seeing the identity of these mental actions in this context solves an epistemological puzzle about 'transparent' self-knowledge of belief.
-Published version here.
-Penultimate draft here.
+Seeing the numerical identity of these mental actions in this context solves an epistemological puzzle about 'transparent' self-knowledge of belief.

-Most attempted explanations of self-knowledge of belief fail to solve a problem that I call "the attitude problem."
-Knowing that you believe that p, in any instance, involves knowing you take that particular attitude (belief) to the content p.
-Various views do not specify how you know you take the attitude of belief, rather than some other attitude, to a content you have in mind.
-I solve the attitude problem by explaining how we can take up attitudes intentionally in occurrent, conscious thought.
-When you intentionally engage in judgment, for example, you know what you are doing under a description that specifies the attitude in question.
-I use this observation to explain self-knowledge of belief.
-This writing sample includes updated sections from "Embedded mental action in self-attribution of belief."
-Email me for a manuscript.
+Most attempted explanations of self-knowledge of judgment fail to solve a problem that I call "the attitude problem."
+Knowing that you just judged that p, in any instance, involves knowing you take that particular attitude (that of judgment) to the content p.
+I solve the attitude problem by explaining how we can take up attitudes intentionally in occurrent, conscious thought—and with control of what we are doing.

 You can only phenomenally imagine what you have already experienced.
 But appreciating literary comparisons can nonetheless give you new phenomenal concepts, and thereby expand the range of what you can actively call to mind in phenomenal imagination.
-I outline the conditions that must hold to make sense of this expansion of the phenomenal imagination, and apply them to analyze some fragments of poetry.
-With these conditions in mind, we can see that philosophy cannot itself bring about such imaginative expansion, but poetry often does.
-Email me for a manuscript.
+This fact explains poets’ optimism about the personal and moral importance of their work.